jhstaudacher/MonteCarloCooperativeGames/MonteCarloCooperativeGames/README.md

 - Use `\link{function_name}` to link to other function documentation.
 - Required and Optional tags in this order: (These are very opinionated rules to keep the documentation tidy and consistent):
+  - `@name` (Required): The function name
-  - `@title` (Required): Function name with all abbreviations expanded and with spaces.
+  - `@title` (Required): Explain the function in as few words as possible.
+Avoid any non necessary words.
+If sufficiend use: Function name with all abbreviations expanded and with spaces.
   - `@description` (Required): Explain what the function does from a user perspective.
   - `@details` (Optional): Explain how the algorithm works internally